 Once in the island itself, as a tourist the only way for really visiting and enjoying its beauty and sights is by having your own transportation.
 Renting a car is you best bet.
 On public transport, there are only buses linking the cities and few other places, concentrating into its little capital city, Portree.
 It would not really make much sense if you want to come here and depend on public transport to move around.
 In the other hand, however, you can get on a day tour, where they will take you to the most famous places in the island giving you enough time to enjoy at your own peace.
 There are day tours offered from Inverness, and from Portree.

-Scotland in general, but as higher north you go, it becomes the most expensive to get a hotel, and even a B&B. Of course I am here talking about a nice place with good reviews and breakfast included.
+Scotland in general, but as higher north you go, it becomes the most expensive to get a hotel, and even a B&B, not to mention once you get to the islands, as the Isle of Skye.
+Of course I am here talking about a nice place with good reviews and breakfast included.
 It is incredibly costly, aggravated during the summer months (as the time of our trip, right by the summer solstice).
 Then bear in mind this is a region extremely popular, not just the island but all the way towards Inverness and beyond.
 Majority of the hotels were already fully booked as we started doing our hotel research a month before the trip.
 Seriously difficult situation.
 Fair enough you can venture without booking, and drive around in search of the many B&B’s which majority are not advertised on the internet, yet we like to have everything in order to avoid surprises and losing any time.

 A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms or Ebookers.
 Since our base for this weekend was Inverness, we cannot say any further on the accommodation situation in the island itself other than be careful and book well in advance.
 Almost every b&b we passed through were fully booked and so were the hotels.